-The Board comprises one executive director and seven non-executive directors.
+The Board comprises two executive directors and eight non-executive directors.
 The Board's collective experience includes a balance of insurance, management, financial, investment, administrative and market expertise appropriate for the requirements of the Company.

 All directors are certified under the RBNZ fit and proper requirements, in line with the Company's Fit and Proper Person Policy.